makersacademy/bowling-challenge/README.md

 - [ ] Complete tests for the UserInterface.
 - [ ] Add a feature to show current score after each frame.
 - [ ] Add feature to allow the user to end the game prematurely.
+- [ ] Add more error handling to all classes.